ESTIA-Roboticadour/BluePoint/BluePoint/CameraAcquisition/README.md

 - Pylon SDK (We used Pylon 8.1.0)

 ## Setup
+- Use `git clone https://github.com/ESTIA-Roboticadour/BluePoint` to clone this project.
+You need to be a contributor to modify this repo.
 - Install `OpenCV` for Windows (https://opencv.org/releases/)
 - Add the `bin` and `lib` folder to the PATH. (e.g.: `C:\opencv\build\x64\vc16\bin` and `C:\opencv\build\x64\vc16\lib`).
 Reboot your computer to apply the changes.
 - Install Qt.